PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 • Pontoosuc Lake: Pittsfield concrete ramp and Lanesborough cartop sites

-• Otis Reservoir: State forest boat launch (24-foot maximum)
+• Otis Reservoir: State forest boat launch, 24-foot maximum vessel length

-• Hampton Ponds: State park launch with parking
+• Hampton Ponds: State park launch with ample parking

 Shore Fishing Access Strategies

 Invest in quality waders to expand your fishing range.
 Wading safely opens vast areas inaccessible from dry land.
-Always wear a life jacket when wading unfamiliar waters.
+Always wear a life jacket when wading unfamiliar waters, and carry a wading staff for stability on slippery rocks.
+The additional reach from wading often makes the difference between catching and just fishing.

 Best Freshwater Fishing Spots in Massachusetts for Multi-Species Success